C00271692/Year4ProjectSikrakenTestTool/README.md

 in multiple iterations across 10 generations to find the absolute most perfect integer pair with the highest possible coverage and lowest cpu time.

-GeneticAlgo.py is the main algorithm file.
+GeneticAlgo2.py is the main algorithm file.
 To compare the results of the genetic algorithm I have included a simple integer generator (RandomIntPairs.py) which create random integers for $restarts,$tries and graph the results on a scatter graph.
-Included in the repository is also a python file to generate the scatter plot from a .txt file for easier visualization of results (InteraciveGraphPlot.py).
+Included in the repository is also a python file to generate the scatter plot from a .txt file for easier visualization of results (InteraciveGraphPlot.py), which is now also integrated into the main algorithm file for ease of use.

+Please note: this project is designed to run on a Linux environment only!

 ---------------------------------------------------------------------------------------------------------------------------